shubhamd99/full_android/README.md

 Surface is the equivalent of CardView in view system.
 Surface is a Box with a Modifier.surface() and material colors and elevation, it checks elevation of ancestors to be always on top of them, and only overload below blocking touch propagation behind the surface with pointerInput(Unit) {}.

+## Column

+Column is a fundamental layout component used to vertically arrange composables.

+## Box

+Box is a versatile layout component that allows you to layer and position UI elements on top of each other.
+The Box stacks its child composables, allowing you to overlay them.
+It’s useful when you want to create complex layouts by combining multiple elements.

 ## LazyColumn

 A LazyColumn is a vertically scrolling list that only composes and lays out the currently visible items.
 It’s similar to a Recyclerview in the classic Android View system.